nagornyi/mycoolquiz/README.md

 # My Cool Quiz

 A simple quiz application that was implemented using the Fastify web framework.
 You can create your own quiz by changing the data in the database seed files `seed/questions.js` and `seed/localisations.js`.
-After passing the test, you will receive a certain number of points.
-The final result (bottom line) is displayed according to the number of points.
+You can put either true or false values in the `score` field of the `seed/questions.js` file, or you can put a number of points in this field.
+If the `randomise_answers` field in the `public/js/uiconfig.js` configuration file is set to true, the quiz will assume that you have true or false values in the score field, in which case choosing the correct answer will add 1 point to the final score.
+Make sure you use the same approach for all questions, don't mix booleans and numbers for different questions.
+Once you have passed the test, you will receive your final score.
+The final message is displayed according to the number of points.

 The score range is divided into three equal segments using (MAX_SCORE - MIN_SCORE) / 3.
 Depending on which segment the score falls into, an emoji and a bottom line are selected.
 MAX_SCORE gives you the fourth bottom line (when you have scored the maximum number of points available).